Why should you keep an eye on Genpact Limited (G)?

-Genpact Limited (NYSE: G) is -15.20% lower on its value in year-to-date trading and has touched a low of $38.99 and a high of $48.85 in the current 52-week trading range.
+Genpact Limited (NYSE: G) is -20.19% lower on its value in year-to-date trading and has touched a low of $35.75 and a high of $48.85 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The G stock was last observed hovering at around $39.86 in the last trading session, with the day’s loss setting it -0.58% off its average median price target of $53.00 for the next 12 months.
-It is also 29.86% off the consensus price target high of $56.00 offered by 12 analysts, but current levels are 12.71% higher than the price target low of $45.00 for the same period.
+The G stock was last observed hovering at around $36.86 in the last trading session, with the day’s gains setting it 0.11% off its average median price target of $46.00 for the next 12 months.
+It is also 33.98% off the consensus price target high of $56.00 offered by 12 analysts, but current levels are 9.83% higher than the price target low of $41.00 for the same period.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now